iam-rekt/RealEstateWebs/replit.md

 ## Overview

-This is a modern real estate application built for the Athens market, specifically serving Alimos (Athens - South).
+This is a modern real estate application built for the Jordan market, specifically serving Amman and surrounding areas.
 The application provides property listings, search functionality, and contact management features for both buyers and property owners.

 ## System Architecture